grimme-lab/xtb_docs/source/qcxms_doc/qcxms_run.rst

 3. Run ``qcxms`` for the first time.
 This will generate the ground state (GS) trajectory from which information is taken for the production trajectories. **Be aware** that this already uses the QC method specified.
-After some steps for equilibration, the files *trjM* and *qceims.gs* are generated.
+After some steps for equilibration, the files *trjM* and *qcxms.gs* are generated.
 It is highly recommended to conduct the initial run with a low-cost method, e.g. GFN2-xTB [*default*] or GFN1-xTB.
 4. Run ``qcxms`` for the second time after the GS run is finished.
-If the *qceims.gs* exists, this will create a *TMPQCXMS* folder and prepares the specifications for the parallel production.
+If the *qcxms.gs* exists, this will create a *TMPQCXMS* folder and prepares the specifications for the parallel production.

 3. Excecuting the Production Runs